midnightntwrk/midnight-architecture/proposals/0018-night-generates-dust.md

   1. **No DUST production**: cNIGHT owner has not expressed a wish for their tokens to produce any DUST, and so no DUST gets generated.

-  2. **DUST produced for own use**: cNIGHT owner wants all of their tokens to always produce DUST for own use.
+  2. **DUST produced for own use**: cNIGHT owner wants their tokens to produce DUST for own use.

   3. **Self-managed leasing access to DUST production**: cNIGHT owner wants to lease access to DUST production to someone else, and they want to manage